srynot4sale/alfred/README.md

 loaded by the webpage and used to refresh the data on the screen.
 The webpage will also detect if you have pulled some new code and refresh the page.

-``build.py`` uses http://weather.com as a datasource for the weather, Google Calendar for the calendar, and https://reddit.com/r/earthporn for the background.
+``build.py`` uses uses the Google Calendar API for the calendar which means it supports Family calendars, and https://reddit.com/r/earthporn for the background.

 ## Dependencies

-- Python 2.x (w/ virtualenv and pip)
+- Python 3.x (w/ virtualenv and pip)
-- Static webserver
+- Docker
 - Browser (can be on seperate machine)